chef/chef-oss-practices/contributors/guide/pull-requests.md

 Often, as you are implementing Feature-X, you will find bad comments, poorly named functions, bad structure, weak type-safety, etc.

-You absolutely should fix those things (or at least file issues, please) - but not in the same pull request as your feature.
+You absolutely should fix those things -- or at least file issues, please -- but not in the same pull request as your feature.
 Otherwise, your diff will have way too many changes, and your reviewer won't see the forest for the trees.

 **Look for opportunities to pull out generic features.**

 For example, if you find yourself touching a lot of modules, think about the dependencies you are introducing between packages.
-Can some of what you're doing be made more generic and moved up and out of the Feature-X package?
+Can some of what you're doing be made more generic, and moved up and out of the Feature-X package?
 Do you need to use a function or type from an otherwise unrelated package?
 If so, promote!
 We have places for hosting more generic code.

-Likewise, if Feature-X is similar in form to Feature-W which was checked in last month, and you're duplicating some tricky stuff from Feature-W, consider prefactoring the core logic out and using it in both Feature-W and
-Feature-X. (Do that in its own commit or pull request, please.)
+Likewise, if Feature-X is similar in form to Feature-W, which was checked in last month, and you're duplicating some tricky stuff from Feature-W, consider prefactoring the core logic out and using it in both Feature-W and Feature-X. (Do that in its own commit or pull request, please.)

 ## 4. Comments Matter